minimapletinytools/smarties/README.md

 The next version will contain *selectorNoScope* which omits scoping behavior.
 I'm not convinced *sequenceNoScope* is necessary and implementing it requires adding another parameter to the underlying state transformations.

 - Support for [Statistic.Distribution.Normal](https://hackage.haskell.org/package/statistics-0.14.0.2/docs/Statistics-Distribution-Normal.html).
 A distribution a useful model for risk/reward based decision making.

+- The next version will promote *NodeSequence* to *NodeSequenceT*.
+Also considering using the *RandT* monad instead of reimplementing it in *NodeSequence* as it is right now.